-- 6/21/10
+- 6/21/07

-- 12 min.
+- 10 minutes

-- Location code xx

 - (311) Collateral

-- Objective #2: "Stay in current residence for next 6 months."
+- Client Plan Objective: #2, "Maintain in current residence for the next 6 months."

 - TL's mother called to say she'll move to Nevada next month.
-As his major support, she's worried about his ability to "keep it together" when she leaves.
-Suggested she meet with TL & his care team to see how we can each support him in this transition.
-She'll call the CM to set up the meeting & I agreed to be present.
+As a major support for TL, she's concerned about his ability to "keep it together" when she leaves.
+Advised her to meet with TL & his care team to discuss how we will all support him in this transition.
+His mom will call the case manager to set up the meeting & I agreed to be present.

 - Freudian Slippers, PhD.